Death of Noah Donohoe: Disappearance and discovery

 On 21 June 2020, Donohoe left his home on Fitzroy Avenue at approximately 3:34 am, wearing flip-flops, a T-shirt, and shorts, and carrying headphones.
 CCTV footage showed him turning towards Queen's University.
 He later returned at 4:08 am, barefoot and without his headphones.

 Later that day, at approximately 5:40 pm, Donohoe left home again, telling his mother he planned to cycle to Cavehill to meet friends.
 He was carrying a rucksack and wearing a helmet, jacket, hoody, shorts, and trainers.
 CCTV footage later showed him travelling through Belfast city centre, gradually discarding personal items including his rucksack and mobile phone.

 At approximately 5:59 pm, Donohoe was seen falling from his bicycle, as captured on CCTV and reported by eyewitnesses.
 He continued riding through residential streets in north Belfast, including York Road, Skegoniell Avenue, and Northwood Crescent.
 His bicycle was later found outside a property on Northwood Road, and other items including his helmet and clothing were recovered from nearby locations.

 The final confirmed sighting occurred at approximately 6:08 pm, when CCTV captured Donohoe on Northwood Drive.
 Additional footage showed him unclothed, leaving his bicycle and walking towards a stream behind a nearby residence.
 The stream led to a culvert inlet on land owned by the Department for Infrastructure, which was gated and not publicly accessible.
 The inlet was covered by a metal grille but was not padlocked.
 The land was not a public park and was accessible only to certain residents.

-Later that evening, at approximately 9:44 pm, Donohoe's mother contacted police to report him missing, expressing concern for his wellbeing and noting prior worries about his mental health.
-A coordinated search effort followed, involving emergency services and volunteers.
+Later that evening, at approximately 9:44 pm, Fiona contacted the police to report him missing.
+A coordinated search operation followed, involving emergency services and volunteers.

 On 27 June 2020, Donohoe's body was recovered from a storm drain in north Belfast.
 A post-mortem examination concluded that he had died by drowning.
-As part of the wider investigation, a man was jailed for three months in January 2021 after pleading guilty to stealing Donohoe's rucksack on the day he went missing and attempting to pawn his laptop.
+As part of the wider investigation, a man was jailed for three months in January 2021 after pleading guilty to stealing Donohoe's rucksack on the day he disappeared and attempting to pawn his laptop.
 He told police he had found the bag near Ulster University buildings in Belfast city centre.
 The court said there was no link between the individual and Donohoe's death.